kbirken/dbus-emf-model/README.md

 Installation is performed by the following steps:

-1. Download _Eclipse Modeling Tools_ distribution for _Eclipse 2020-09_ from [https://www.eclipse.org/downloads/packages/release/2020-09/r here] and install it.
-Alternatively, use the [https://www.eclipse.org/downloads/packages/installer Eclipse Installer].
+1. Download _Eclipse Modeling Tools_ distribution for [_Eclipse 2020-09_](https://www.eclipse.org/downloads/packages/release/2020-09/r) and install it.
+Alternatively, use the [Eclipse Installer](https://www.eclipse.org/downloads/packages/installer).
   - dbus-emf-model requires the Eclipse Modeling Framework (EMF), which is preinstalled in this Eclipse distribution.
   - dbus-emf-model is using Java 8 (but will also work with later Java versions).
 Please ensure that Eclipse is running with a JDK 8 installation.
 2. Start _eclipse.exe_ and create a new workspace.